-This is the personal blog of Tariq Drabu Dentist, a renowned Manchester based dental practitioner.
+This is the personal blog of Dr Tariq Drabu, a renowned Manchester based dentist.
 Currently practicing at the Langley Dental Practice in Manchester, he has over 25 years experience in dentistry.
 Graduating from Manchester University in 1986, he was awarded a Fellowship in Dental Surgery from the Royal College of Surgeons, Edinburgh during his time there in 1996.

 On this blog you will find Dr Drabu’s thoughts and opinions on the many changes in the dental community.